 Protect the natural environment, including wildlife corridors, as the foundation of ecological and human health.

-Preserve Petaluma’s identity, image, and sense of place that result from its relationship to natural features – the River, Sonoma Mountain, the hills, the creeks, and the marshlands.
+Preserve Petaluma’s identity, image, and sense of place that result from its relationship to natural features – the River, Sonoma Mountain, the hills, the creeks, grassland, wetland and marshland.

 Preserve views of the hills and Sonoma Mountain.

-Maintain the land outside the Urban Growth Boundary for agriculture, rural land uses, open space, and protection from hazards.
+Maintain the land outside the Urban Growth Boundary for open space, wildlife habitat and movement, agriculture, rural land uses, and protection from hazards.

 Expand open spaces within and adjacent to the city.